suketk/suketk.com/_posts/2022-08-05-peeling-back-the-curtain.md

 I already know that I'll be embarassed about the time I spent writing this, but the truth is what it is.
 I can’t change it.
 Hiding behind a problem doesn’t help anyone.
 You have to face it head-on.
 Only when you accept it can you begin to solve it.

 So here's my problem: *this post took me 380 minutes :/*.

+--

+*Update: As of Nov 2022, only email subscribers will have access to writing times.*